akoidan/bash.conf/README.md

  - scp on mac had a bug, I tried to copy my laptop reqursivly and end up that 200gb directory become 1.2TB and copying never ended.
 I checked the disk usage, the issue was with wine folder, it had link to home folder which had this wine folder.
 SO it would ate up all my space.
  - brew sucks comparing to pacman/apt-get (no pkgfile or apt-file).
  - installing app has no visual progress, it's not clear when app finishes installing or whether it's already installed
+ - bluetooth audieo fails some time, outputting either to right or left speaker, connecting to them as to a difference devies.
+I haven't had that issue on linux.